The filter of interpretability types of Hobby-McKenzie varieties is prime: Abstract

 \section{Abstract}

-We study the Hobby-McKenzie varieties that constitute a major class investigated thoroughly in the monograph {\em The shape of congruence lattices} by Kearnes and Kiss.
 We obtain new characterizations of the Hobby-McKenzie varieties via compatible reflexive ternary structures.
 Based on our findings, we prove that in the lattice of interpretability types of varieties, the filter of the interpretability types of Hobby-McKenzie varieties is prime.